soundasleep/jevon.org/wiki/adding-properties-to-a-model-within-an-emberjs-router.md

 </script>
 [/code]

-See also <a href="http://stackoverflow.com/questions/14905264/unable-to-render-template-with-data-set-in-setupcontroller/21274223#21274223">this StackOverflow discussion</a> (not sure if it's related) and my Github commit that covers a related use case.
+See also <a href="http://stackoverflow.com/questions/14905264/unable-to-render-template-with-data-set-in-setupcontroller/21274223#21274223">this StackOverflow discussion</a> (not sure if it's related) and <a href="https://github.com/soundasleep/todomvc-emberjs-coffee/commit/45a31beb0d0b7a7b11f20697c4349625edbae551">my Github commit/branch</a> that covers a related use case.

 [[Category:Web Development]]
 [[Category:Javascript]]